 What is Keratosis Pilaris?

 Keratosis pilaris is a dermal rash that creates tiny red bumps around the hair follicles on the upper arms, thighs, cheeks, and buttocks.
 These bumps generally don't itch or cause any type of discomfort and often resemble the look of goosebumps or pimples.
 It is very common in young adults and children but it can occur in patients of all ages.
-If you think you might have keratosis pilaris, call TruDerm in Allen, TX today to schedule an appointment with a member of our team.
+If you think you might have keratosis pilaris, call TruDerm in Allen and Plano, TX today to schedule an appointment with a member of our team.
 There are a variety of treatment options that can improve the appearance of your skin.

 What Causes Keratosis Pilaris